 - Education and encouragement – position 5

 - Legislation and enforcement – position 15

 Also, the state has an extensive network of public bus transport.
-This includes regular-route buses, commuter rail, and light rail, catering to over 90% of the state’s transit riders.
+It includes regular-route buses, commuters, and light rail, catering to over 90% of the state’s transit riders.

-When it comes to maintaining greenspaces, Minnesota is not left behind.
-The state boasts 5 main national parks and around 75 state parks.
+When it comes to maintaining greenspaces, Minnesota is included.
+The state boasts five main national parks and around 75 state parks.

 Some of these parks include:

 - Mississippi National River & Recreation Area, etc.